madskristensen/ProtocolHandlerSample/README.md

 See the full sample [package class](src/ProtocolPackage.cs).

 And that's it.
 We now have an extension that can take action on custom protocol URIs.
-To test it out, [install this sample extension](http://vsixgallery.com/extension/88018116-8e87-4113-a1c0-db510a2aace0/) and then click [this link](vsph://this/is/a/test/).
+To test it out, [install this sample extension](http://vsixgallery.com/extension/88018116-8e87-4113-a1c0-db510a2aace0/) and then click <a href="vsph://anything/I/want">this link</a>.

 ## Further reading